-ab integro sæclorum nascitur ordo
+ab integro sæclorum nascitur ordo.

 The phrase is sometimes mistranslated as a “New World Order”, by people who believe in a conspiracy behind the design; however, it does directly translate to a “New Order of the Ages”.

-Doubt only begins here.
+Reasonable doubt only begins here.

-It would be as trying to have the 19th century before the 18th, and the 14th century only after.
+It would be as trying to have the 19th century before the 18th, and the 16th century only after.

-…the new American Æra…
+…the new American Æra.